Rob Campbell

 Biography

 Rob is a Partner and the National Director of Indigenous Services for MNP.
 Through a career spanning 30 years Rob has held senior posts within Government, Corporate and Aboriginal sectors.
-More recently Mr. Campbell has been recognized by the Globe and Mail’s Report on Business as one of the “Top 50 Executives in Canada” award winners.
+More recently Mr. Campbell has been recognized by the Globe and Mail’s Report on Business as one of the “Top 50 Executives in Canada 2020” award winners.
+In addition, Rob has recently completed “Leading People and Investing to Build Sustainable Communities at the Harvard School of Business.
+Also, Mr. Campbell continues a multi-year Host of the World Indigenous Business Forum.
 With strong interpersonal and communication skills and a high degree of empathy Rob identifies well with MNP clients and their needs.
 His unique experience has given him an in-depth understanding of Indigenous issues and opportunities.
-Through his skills and knowledge Rob oversees and supports MNP’s services for Canada’s Indigenous community.

 Past positions included Vice President of Corporate Development for Tribal Councils Investment Group of Manitoba Ltd. (TCIG).
 TCIG is a unique investment company mandated by the First Nations of the seven founding Tribal Councils of Manitoba to create sustainable First Nations economies.
 Within TCIG Rob also held the role of Vice President and General Manager of the Radisson Winnipeg Hotel Downtown and Vice-President and General Manager of Tribal Marketing Communications Inc. Prior to TCIG involvement Rob was the Provincial Coordinator of Community Development Corporations, Community Works Loan Program and Community Roundtables on behalf of the Manitoba Agriculture, Food and Rural Initiatives Department.
 These innovative programs are a creative approach for rural communities to foster social and economic growth through locally controlled strategic planning, development corporations and community-based loan funds.
 On an independent basis Rob operated a boutique consulting company called Aboriginal Business Information Services.
 The main function of ABIS was to provide economic and business development support related to initiatives within the Aboriginal and Corporate community.
 In addition, Rob has worked as an economic development advisor and officer with various organizations.
 Some involvements include Governmental Liaison to the Manitoba Chiefs Agreement Advisory Committee, National Development Officer to the Department of Indian and Northern Affair’s Community Economic Development Branch, National Director of Aboriginal Affairs and Economic Advisor to the Canadian Council for Aboriginal Business (CCAB), and National Director to the Council for the Advancement of Native Development Officers (CANDO).